How Good Are Wireless Security Cameras? Which Is The Best One?

-As with any security system, there a lot of things you need to know before you decide what camera system to install.
+How good are wireless security cameras?
+As with any security system, there a lot of things you need to know before you decide what security camera system to install.
 You might know you’re looking for wireless security cameras, but you need to know what they can do and where you want them.
 Every element in a camera system should fill a specific function, whether that’s tracking license plates, recording faces at the door, or simply recording your premises.

 Unlike a traditional video surveillance system, wireless security cameras are designed to broadcast their video feed over a WiFi network rather than Ethernet or coax cables.
 This gives your surveillance network a few distinct advantages: